sweetrpg/CatHerder/.github/CONTRIBUTING.md

 #  Requesting Features:
-Features are what makes the Kitty Talents mod great!
+Features are what makes the Cat Talents mod great!
 And adding new ones helps improve the quality of the mod, as well as encourage the developers working on it!

 ## Guidelines
-The following below are the guidelines for requesting features on the Kitty Talents community.
+The following below are the guidelines for requesting features on the Cat Talents community.
 Failing do follow these guidelines will result in issues being **automatically closed and labeled as invalid or need more information**.
 - All requests must be written in English.
 - There is *zero tolerance* for disrespect/inappropriate content on the community.
 - All requests **MUST** use the issue template and must leave the examples that are placed in `[ ]`.